Blazemeter/taurus/site/dat/docs/Reporting.md

 ---
 modules:
   consolidator:
-    generalize-labels: true  # replace digits and UUID sequences
+    generalize-labels: false  # replace digits and UUID sequences
                               # with N and U to decrease label count
     ignore-labels: # sample labels from this list
                    # will be ignored by results reader
       - ignore